-New for FY 2013-2015, the Discovery Bay Recreation and Community Center was established to provide community based and age appropriate recreational programming.
-These activities will be the byproduct of the purchase of the Discovery Bay Community Center in FY 2012-13.
+The Discovery Bay Recreation and Community Center was established to provide community based and age appropriate recreational programming.
+These activities will be the byproduct of the purchase of the Discovery Bay Community Center in FY 2012/13.
 Recreational activities take place throughout town; and the Community Center is the central location for those activities.